LCAV/AcousticRakeReceiver/README.md

 This repository contains the all the code to reproduce the results of the paper *Raking the Cocktail Party*.

-We created a simple framework for simulaiton of room acoustics in object oriented python and apply it to perform numerical experiments related to this paper.
+We created a simple framework for simulation of room acoustics in object oriented python and apply it to perform numerical experiments related to this paper.
 All the figures and sound samples can be recreated by calling simple scripts leverage this framework.
 We strongly hope that this code